VinithKrishnan/Anonzza/README.md

 The prover currently tests basic functionality i.e. fetches credentials for a sample user from the issuer, and makes an anonymous and a post with the user's identity linked to it.

-API documentation is available via Swagger, can be accessed at / for each service.
+API documentation is available via Swagger, can be accessed on the browser at / for each service.